-Table 1.
-Approximate fissile material requirements for pure fission nuclear weapons presents some of the results of our calculations in a different form.
-We estimate, for example, that as little as 2 kilograms of plutonium, or about 4 kilograms of HEU, is required to produce a yield of 10 kilotons.
-The curves in figure 1 apply to weapon-grade plutonium where the Pu-240 content is less then 7 percent.
-Most of the plutonium in the civil world is reactor-grade with a Pu-240 content in the range of 20-35 percent.
+The curves in Figure 1 apply to weapon-grade plutonium where the Pu-240 content is less then 7 percent.
+Most of the plutonium in the civil sector is reactor-grade with a Pu-240 content in the range of 20-35 percent.
 The critical mass of reactor-grade plutonium falls between that of weapon-grade plutonium and HEU.

-Plutonium with a high Pu-240 content is less desirable for weapons purposes than weapon-grade plutonium, because for low-technology weapons designs the neutrons generated by the high rate of spontaneous fusion of Pu-240 can increase the statistical uncertainty of the yield by "preinitiating" the chain reaction before the desired compression of the plutonium core has been achieved.
-In spite of this, militarily useful weapons, with predictable yields in the kiloton range can be constructed based on low technology designs with reactor-grade plutonium.
-According to the conclusions of a recent study by the National Academy of Sciences in the United States, based in part on a classified 1994 study by scientists at the Lawrence Livermore National Laboratory.
+Plutonium with a high Pu-240 content is less desirable for weapons purposes than weapon-grade plutonium, because for low-technology weapons designs the neutrons generated by the high rate of spontaneous fission of Pu-240 can increase the statistical uncertainty of the yield by "pre-initiating" the chain reaction before the desired compression of the plutonium core has been achieved.
+In spite of this difficulty, militarily useful weapons, with predictable yields in the kiloton range can be constructed based on low technology designs with reactor-grade plutonium.
+According to the conclusions of a recent study by the National Academy of Sciences in the United States, based in part on a classified 1994 study by scientists at the Lawrence Livermore National Laboratory:

-even if pre-initiation occurs at the worst possible moment (when the material becomes compressed enough to sustain a chain reaction), the explosive yield of even a relatively simple device similar to the Nagasaki bomb would be on the order of one or a few kilotons.
-This yield is referred to as the "yield" a one kiloton bomb would still have a destruction radius roughly one third that of the Hiroshima weapon; making it a potentially fearsome explosive.
+even if pre-initiation occurs at the worst possible moment (when the material first becomes compressed enough to sustain a chain reaction), the explosive yield of even a relatively simple device similar to the Nagasaki bomb would be on the order of one or a few kilotons.
+While this yield is referred to as the 'fizzle yield,'' a one kiloton bomb would still have a destruction radius roughly one third that of the Hiroshima weapon, making it a potentially fearsome explosive.
 Regardless of how high the concentration of troublesome isotopes is, the yield would not be less.
-With a more sophisticated design, weapons could be built with reactor-grade plutonium that would be assured of having higher yields.
+With a more sophisticated design, weapons could be built with reactor-grade plutonium that would be assured of having higher yields.1 the high rate of spontaneous fission of Pu-240.
+Using sophisticated designs, well within the capability of the declared weapon states, reliable light weight efficient weapons and high yield weapons whose yields have small statistical uncertainties can be constructed with plutonium regardless of the Pu-240 content.
+NRC Commissioner Victor Gilinsky best summed up the issue in 1976, when he stated,

-By making use various combinations of advanced technologies, including improved implosion techniques, the use of beryllium as a neutron reflector, boosting with deuterium and tritium, and two stage weapon designs, it is possible to offset the problems created by the high rate of spontaneous fusion of Pu-240.
-Using sophisticated designs well within the capability of the declared weapon states, reliable light weight efficient weapons and high-yield weapons whose yields have small statistical uncertainties can be constructed with plutonium regardiess of the Pu-240 content.
-NRC Commissioner Victor Gilinsky best summed up the issue in 1976:
+By making use various combinations of advanced technologies, including improved implosion techniques, the use of beryllium as a neutron reflector, boosting with deuterium and tritium, and two stage weapon designs, it is possible to offset the problems created by